developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ## Engine
 ### EngineInUse
-**Applies to Windows Mobile/CE only**.
+**Applies only to Windows Mobile/CE**.
 Permits the selection of a rendering engine (IE or Webkit) when deploying a Webkit installation of Enterprise Browser to Windows CE6 or Windows Mobile 6.5 and above.
 If deploying an IE-only installation, Webkit will not be available as an option.

 **Possible Values**: